 A deckover design means that the bed, also called a deck or platform, is over the tires.
 All flatbeds have this feature, from the smallest to largest models.

-- The floor is over the tires.
-This terminology is often stated as “Deckover” design.
-There will either be stake pockets with rub rail down the outer edges, or there may be a heavy channel rail with the “C” turned out and bent d-rings spaced down the length of the trailer to tie down your equipment.
+Often there are stake pockets with a rub rail down the outer edges, though there may be a heavy channel rail included.
+With a channel rail, the “c” is turned out, allowing bent d-rings installed down the length of the trailer to be used to tie down equipment.

-- While a gooseneck hitch trailer can also fit the Flatbed classification because the floor is over the tires, many Kaufman “Flatbed Trailers” are built with a cold formed, one-piece frame and tongue that comes together at the front of the trailer.
+Many Kaufman flatbeds are built with a cold formed, one-piece frame and tongue that comes together at the front of the trailer.
 The tongue is joined to a flat plate or an adjustable mounting rack with holes to attach either a pintle ring or ball hitch.
-Kaufman Trailers offers a broad range of “pintle ring hitch” models starting at 14,000 GVWR and going all the way up to a tri-axle airbrake model with a 62,000 GVWR.
+Kaufman Trailers offers a broad range of “pintle ring hitch” models starting at 14,000 gross vehicle weight rating (the maximum amount of weight the trailer can hold and transport, also called GVWR) and going all the way up to a tri-axle airbrake model with a 62,000 GVWR.